September 10, 2025

 Final Thoughts

 The first months in your new home are the time to set good habits, stay on top of maintenance, and make the space your own.
-By tackling small fixes early, keeping appliances and systems in check, staying consistent with lawn care, and adding personal touches, you’ll build a strong foundation for years of enjoyment.
+By tackling small fixes early, keeping appliances and systems in check, caring for your lawn, maintaining your pool, preventing pests, and adding personal touches, you’ll build a strong foundation for years of enjoyment.

 If you’d like more practical tips for Florida homeowners or are already thinking about how to maximize your home’s value when it’s time to sell, our team at Island Pineapple Realty is here to help.